Eczema treatment and vaccines lift Sanofi first quarter results

 Sanofi said last year's first quarter was a high base for comparison as people had stocked up in that period because of the pandemic.
 Cough, cold and flu medications fell by close to 60% in the first three months of 2021.

-Novartis on Tuesday said a weak flu season had hit its generic cough medicines business, leading the Swiss drugmaker to post a first-quarter profit below analyst expectations.
+Novartis (NOVN.S) on Tuesday said a weak flu season had hit its generic cough medicines business, leading the Swiss drugmaker to post a first-quarter profit below analyst expectations. read more

 ($1 = 0.8284 euros)